-Number of eighth- and ninth-grade students who took EXPLORE:
+Number of Grade 8 and 9 students who took ACT Explore:

-Growth in usage over the above five-year period: 41.4%
+Growth in usage over the above period: 46.3%

-- Each of the four subject area tests is multiple choice in format.
+- Each of the four subject area tests is multiple choice.

 - Each of the four subject area tests is scored on a scale of 1–25.
-A composite EXPLORE score is provided, along with an estimated range the student is likely to score on PLAN in tenth grade if he/she continues on the same academic path.
+A Composite ACT Explore score is provided, along with an estimated range the student is likely to score on ACT Plan in Grade 10.

-- EXPLORE is ordered and administered by schools or school districts.
-The guidance counselor at the school may know whether EXPLORE is offered to eighth- and/or ninth-grade students in that school.
+- ACT Explore is ordered and administered by schools or school districts.
+The school counselor may know whether ACT Explore is offered to eighth- and ninth-grade students in that school.

-- EXPLORE includes an interest inventory that asks questions about the types of work tasks students would/would not like to do.
+- ACT Explore includes an interest inventory that asks questions about the types of work tasks students would/would not like to do.
 This career exploration component is designed to stimulate students’ thinking about future plans and helps them explore personally relevant career options.

-- EXPLORE standards, like all ACT College Readiness Standards, are aligned to the Common Core State Standards.
+- ACT Explore standards, like all ACT college readiness standards, are aligned to Common Core.